shwetabh-23/Understanding_multimodal_models/README.md

 <h3 style="text-align: left; font-family: 'Arial', sans-serif; font-size: 20px; font-weight: normal; font-style: italic; color: #34495e;">
 Visualize Attention for Each Word:
 </h3>
 For each word (i.e., for each value in the last dimension of the reshaped matrix), generate a 16x16 attention map.
-These maps quantify how much attention the word gives to the entire image.
+These maps quantify how much attention the word gives to the entire image. <br><br>
 <h3 style="text-align: left; font-family: 'Arial', sans-serif; font-size: 20px; font-weight: normal; font-style: italic; color: #34495e;">
 Overlay Attention Maps on the Image: <br><br>
 </h3>